Community Engagement Series

 These virtual 1-hour sessions discuss best practices for community engagement, and foster opportunities for sharing community-engaged experiences and ideas.
 These sessions are held virtually until further notice.
 Registration is required to access the virtual event links.

-Hosted by: Dr. Priscilla Medeiros, PhD
+Hosted by: Priscilla Medeiros, PhD

 Knowledge Mobilization and Community Engagement Specialist, Edwin S.H.
 Leong Centre for Healthy Children, University of Toronto